HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Scheduling with Heterogeneity

 One parallel execution plan $\sigma$ can involve an arbitrary number of pipelines, each with varying global batch sizes, micro-batch sizes, and parallel strategies.
 Furthermore, a particular parallel strategy can have different configurations for data, pipeline, and tensor model parallel degrees.
 Each pipeline stage can contain a flexible number of transformer layers.
 Finding the exact optimal parallel strategy—considering the computation costs, communication costs, and memory consumption of all potential configurations—is NP-hard due to the exponential scale of candidate allocations.

-Therefore, in a heterogeneous cluster with varying GPU capacities and network connectivity, it is often only possible to identify a near-optimal parallel execution plan using heuristics-based scheduling algorithms.
-The state-of-the-art scheduling algorithms often fall short in identifying high-performance parallel strategies because they assume symmetric partitioning of the training computation.
-For example, the algorithm proposed in Alpa~\cite{zheng2022alpa}, which makes multiple symmetric assumptions about network connections and workload partitioning, cannot be trivially adapted to our context.
-Their search space is limited, and workload balance across heterogeneous GPUs is not well considered.
+Therefore, in a heterogeneous cluster with varying GPU capacities and network connectivity, it is often only possible to identify a near-optimal parallel execution plan using heuristic-based scheduling algorithms.
+Naively adopting the dynamic programming-based algorithms proposed in Alpa~\cite{zheng2022alpa} or Galvatron~\cite{miao2022galvatron} leads to poor scheduling results or requires a significantly longer search time.
 To address the challenge in efficiently identifying a near-optimal parallel execution plan in heterogeneous clusters, we design a two-phase scheduling algorithm to find a parallel execution plan $\sigma$ and iteratively optimize to a near-optimal solution $\sigma^*$.
-To be more concrete: \begin{itemize}[leftmargin=*] \item We introduce the first phase algorithm in \S \ref{sec:first-phase} that partitions the device set $\mathbf{D}$ into multiple GPU groups, each of which will be used to create one pipeline;
+To be more concrete: \begin{itemize}[leftmargin=*] \item We introduce the first phase algorithm in \S \ref{sec:first-phase} that partitions the device set $\mathbf{D}$ into multiple GPU groups, each of which will be used to create one pipeline; \item We enumerate the second phase algorithm in \S \ref{sec:second-phase} that identifies parallel execution plan $\sigma$ for each pipeline; \item We iteratively repeat the two-phase algorithm and optimize the parallel execution plan to $\sigma^*$, illustrated in \S \ref{algo:iterate}. \end{itemize}